My Haiti travel summary:

 - Celebrating the Carnival in Port-au-Prince and papier-mâché carnival masks of Jacmel.

-- Trying to understand why Haiti has been so damned to turn out into the poorest country in the Western hemisphere, after being so successful in becoming the second independent country on the continent.
+- Trying to understand why Haiti is the poorest country in the Western hemisphere.

 - Climbing the largest fortress in the Americas – Citadelle Laferrière.

 Haiti is probably one of the most unique countries in the Western Hemisphere.
-Besides being the poorest country in Americas, the chaos, insecurity and never-ending recovery from a devastating hurricane and even bigger natural disaster occurred in January 2010 (an earthquake), it is a real challenge to travel around.
+Besides being the poorest country in the Americas, Haiti faces chaos, insecurity, and a long recovery from the 2010 earthquake.
+Traveling around the country is a real challenge.

 Each year, nearly a million tourists visit Haiti by cruise ship and stay at Labadee, a private resort on the northern coast of Haiti.
-Nevertheless, I haven’t seen a single tourist or backpacker during one week stay in February 2016.
-I couldn’t notice any benefits for locals from tourism.
+However, during my Haiti travel adventure in February 2016, I did not see a single tourist or backpacker.
+I couldn’t notice any benefits from tourism for local people.

 The second independent country in America …